Agricultural and Extension Education Major

 Seed the future.

-Agricultural and Extension Education grads supply the learning and inspiration for the next generation of leaders in agriculture.
+Agricultural and Extension Education grads meet the next generation of ag leaders with the ideas and inspiration they need to thrive.

 We start you with the science and business tools ag professionals need.
 Then, we give you a hands-on exploration of the skills, methods, and mindset needed to be an expert educator, including a required 15-week student teaching internship.
 You'll earn an Instructional I teaching certificate to teach in Pennsylvania’s public schools.
 Career opportunities for our graduates remain strong in Pennsylvania and beyond.